bluexe203/mmiyoo_windows/README.md

-# Rust for Miyoo Mini on Windows10
+# Develop rust applications for Miyoo Mini on Windows

 ## Setup Rust